jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_manually.rst

   - :ref:`add the first failing test to the test file<test_failure>`
   - :ref:`make a requirements file for the Python packages I need<how to write text to a file>`
   - :ref:`install the Python packages I gave in the requirements file<how to install Python packages with uv>`
-  - :ref:`run the tests automatically<how to run the tests automatically with uv and pytest-watcher>`
+  - :ref:`run the tests automatically<how to run tests automatically with uv and pytest-watcher>`
   - :ref:`open the test file in the editor from the terminal<how to open the test file in the editor from the terminal>`
   - make the test pass